pieterjd/springcloud-helloworld/README.md

 * Each REST endpoint returns an object.
 This makes it easy to change the return values.

    Suppose an endpoint returns a String.
 After some time, you need to return a List as well.
 Now the response of the endpoint breaks the consuming clients.
 If an object is returned, you can add a field without breaking anything, because spring only unserializes the field it's aware of.
+* Configure the server port explicitly.
+This avoids port collision :)